aureliano/db-unit-extractor/README.md

 # db-unit-extractor

 **db-unit-extractor** is a database extractor for unit testing.
-Rather than a massive data extractor, its goal is to extract a dataset for unit testing.
-Where, given a record seed and some schema information, a data file is generated to be loaded into tests integrated with a database using frameworks such as [dbunit](https://www.dbunit.org/) and [h2](https://www.h2database.com) for example.
+Rather than a massive data extractor, its goal is to extract a data-set for unit testing.

+Sometimes, it is necessary to write some integration tests in order to assure that components may work together.
+A database is a middleware that is often mocked in unit test and tests are neglited in favor of black box tests.
+Some frameworks like [dbunit](https://www.dbunit.org/) and [h2](https://www.h2database.com) helps creating those integration tests accessing a database.
+Although, they lack a consistent tool for generating a data-set to each test scenario.
+This tool was made to support testers on creating data-sets by extracting data of a specific set of records.

 ## Command line application